 Study Design

-This was a hospital-based observational study conducted at a tertiary care teaching hospital in India.
+This was a hospital-based descriptive type of observational study conducted at a tertiary care teaching hospital in India.
 The hospital caters to both rural and urban populations and serves as a referral centre for complex and severe medical cases.
 The study was carried out from Sept 2021 to Mar 2025.

 Study Population